Azure-Samples/ratings-nodejs-azd-akslza/README.md

 # Deploy with azd cli
 To deploy with azd cli from a bash environment run the following steps:
-Note: Full deployment of the system and applications takes approximately 12 minutes
+Note: Full deployment of the system and applications takes approximately 12 minutes Variables should either be in the environment or added to the .azure/${AZURE_ENV_NAME}/.env file

 git clone this repo, cd into the repo directory and then run the following commands
 ```